luisca1985/python_design_patterns/README.md

 It provides a way to encapsulate a group of individual factories.
 Basically, here we try to abstract the creation of the objects depending on the logic, business, platform choice, etc.

+## Builder Method
+Builder Method is a Creation Design Pattern which aims to “Separate the construction of a complex object from its representation so that the same construction process can create different representations.”
+It allows you to construct complex objects step by step.
+Here using the same construction code, we can produce different types and representations of the object easily.

+It is basically designed to provide flexibility to the solutions to various object creation problems in object-oriented programming.

 ## References
 - [Python Design Patterns](https://www.geeksforgeeks.org/python-design-patterns/)